Skip to main content

 Choosing a Confidence Level

-So far, we’ve been working with 95% confidence intervals.
+So far, we worked with a 90% confidence intervals.
 That’s a common choice, but it’s not the only one.
 Confidence levels are flexible, and we choose them depending on the situation and how much uncertainty we’re willing to accept.

 Here are some common levels: